Baagsma/PBQA/README.md

 ## Roadmap
 Future features in no particular order with no particular timeline:

+ - Preset grammars for common data types
+ - Option to pick a specific caching slot for a query
  - Option to use self-hosted Qdrant server
- - Support for more LLM backends
+ - Parallel query execution
  - Combining multi-shot prompting with message history
- - Parallel query execution
  - Multimodal support
  - Further speed improvements (possibly [batching](https://github.com/guidance-ai/guidance?tab=readme-ov-file#guidance-acceleration))
- - Option to pick a specific slot for a query
+ - Support for more LLM backends

 ## Relevant Literature